 About Me

-Welcome to my website!
-I am a Postdoctoral Fellow at Harvard Kennedy School’s Ash Center.
-Prior to this, I was a Visiting Assistant Professor at Brown University’s Political Science Department.
-I hold a Ph.D. in Political Science from Brown University and a M.A. in Regional Studies-East Asia from Harvard University.
+I’m a Postdoctoral Fellow at the Ash Center for Democratic Governance and Innovation at Harvard Kennedy School.
+Before joining Harvard, I taught as a Visiting Assistant Professor in Political Science at Brown University.
+I received my Ph.D. in Political Science from Brown and my M.A. in Regional Studies–East Asia from Harvard.

-My research lies at the intersection of state-society relations, the political economy of development, and the evolution of subnational-level institutions.
-I concentrate regionally in China but have broad interests in studying the above-mentioned issues across the Global South.
-In particular, I study how patterns of state-society relations impact a society’s capacity to achieve various collective actions such as market development, state building, and welfare delivery.
-My research uses large-scale micro-level original data, particularly grassroots-level archival data, to understand and explain macro-level social and economic phenomena.
+My research lies at the intersection of state–society relations, the political economy of development, and the evolution of subnational institutions.
+While my regional focus is China, my broader interests extend to these issues across the Global South.
+In particular, I examine how patterns of state–society relations shape a society’s capacity for collective action in areas such as market development, state building, and welfare provision.
+Methodologically, my work draws on large-scale, micro-level original data—especially grassroots archival materials—to illuminate the microfoundations of macro-level social and economic outcomes.